 SUSAN CHARLOTTE (Founding Artistic Director, Producer, Writer) is an award-winning playwright who is the recipient of the prestigious Joseph Kesselring Award.
 A prolific writer, she has written ten full-lengths plays, forty one-acts and eight screenplays.
 Her plays have enjoyed productions throughout New York for over twenty years, including the recent world premiere called The Shoemaker which played to sold-out audiences.
 The play starred Danny Aiello and was directed by Antony Marsellis, who also worked on the film version, A Broken Sole, which was released theatrically in 2007.
 Other productions include the Off Broadway premieres of She’s of a Certain Age and Love Divided By/Times Three, which has an original score by four time Emmy Award winner, Billy Goldenberg.
 Additional film credits include: Come On, which premiered at the International Hamptons Film Festival and Love Divided By, (based on her play) which has an original score by Philip Glass and was chosen to open MoMA’s Titus II Theatre.
 Her TV credits include: CBS' “The Comedy Zone”, which starred Patty Duke and Paul Reiser and daytime series, “Loving" and "Guiding Light."
 Fascinated by the creative impulse, she wrote two acclaimed books, Creativity and Creativity In Film.
 She further explored this impulse in her work as a professor at Columbia University (where she received her MFA), New York University and in such non-traditional places as Riker's Island.
 She also founded a school for writers, Prism Playhouse and two theatre companies--Food For Thought Productions (winner of the NAC's Gold Medal in Drama) and the not-for-profit theatre, Cause Célèbre.
 She collaborated with theatre icon Peter Stone on her latest project entitled The Round Table.
 Susan is a member of the Dramatists Guild and the WGA.

-MARIAN SELDES recently appeared at Primary Stages in Terrence McNally’s Dedication, or the Stuff of Dreams.
-Her many Broadway credits include 45 Seconds From Broadway, Deathtrap (Tony nomination), The Merchant, Equus, Father's Day (Tony nomination, Drama Desk Award), Before You Go, A Delicate Balance (Tony Award), Tiny Alice, The Milk Train Doesn't Stop Here Anymore, A Gift of Time, The Wall, The Chalk Garden, Ondine, The High Ground, The Tower Beyond Tragedy, That Lady, Crime and Punishment, Medea.
+MARIAN SELDES (Emeritus) appeared at Primary Stages in Terrence McNally’s Dedication, or the Stuff of Dreams.
+Her many Broadway credits: 45 Seconds From Broadway, Deathtrap (Tony nomination), The Merchant, Equus, Father's Day (Tony nomination, Drama Desk Award), Before You Go, A Delicate Balance (Tony Award), Tiny Alice, The Milk Train Doesn't Stop Here Anymore, A Gift of Time, The Wall, The Chalk Garden, Ondine, The High Ground, The Tower Beyond Tragedy, That Lady, Crime and Punishment, Medea.
 For Lincoln Center Theater, she has appeared in Dinner at Eight, Ring Round the Moon (Tony nominations) and Ivanov.
 Off-Broadway: Diff’rent, The Ginger Man (Obie), Isadora Duncan (Obie), Painting Churches (Outer Critics Circle Award), Richard II, Richard III, Mercy Street, Dear Liar, A Bright Room Called Day, Three Tall Women, The Torch-Bearers, The Butterfly Collection, The Play About the Baby, Helen, Play Yourself and Beckett/Albee.
 Williamstown Theatre Festival: The Royal Family, The Matchmaker, The Skin of our Teeth and the premiere of Dedication.
 She received the Obie Award for Sustained Achievement and was inducted into the Theatre Hall of Fame in 1996.
-She is the author of The Bright Lights: A Theatre Life and Time Together, a novel.
+She authored The Bright Lights: A Theatre Life and Time Together, a novel.

 Director of Education and Outreach/Producer